jack-and-rozz/wikipedia-scripts/README.md

   'name': Entity name in Wikidata.
   'title': Article title in Wikipedia.
   'aka': Rephrasings of the entity in Wikidata.
-  'text' : Article in Wikipedia, a list of paragraph.
-Each paragraph consists of sentences.
-The sentences are tokenized by Stanford CoreNLP.
+  'text' : Article in Wikipedia, a list of paragraphs.
+The sentences in a paragraph are tokenized by Stanford CoreNLP, and phrases in parentheses are removed.
   'link' : Anchored texts on 'text', a dictionary keyed by qids.
 Its value is the position of the anchored text, [paragraph_idx, sent_idx, (begin, end)].
+Besides usual (bluelined) links in articles, the first bolded text is also regarded as an anchored text to itself.
   'contexts': Sentences in the article of other entities and the position of the anchored texts to this entity in the sentences.
 }
 ```